Some Verizon investors OK with paying premium for Vodafone stake

-NEW YORK/LONDON Some shareholders of Verizon Communications Inc (VZ.N) say they could be happy for the company to pay up to $130 billion for Vodafone Group Plc's (VOD.L) stake in their U.S. wireless venture.
+NEW YORK/LONDON Some shareholders of Verizon Communications Inc say they could be happy for the company to pay up to $130 billion for Vodafone Group Plc's stake in their U.S. wireless venture.

 Reuters reported last week that Verizon had hired advisers to prepare a $100 billion cash-and-stock bid for Vodafone's 45 percent stake in Verizon Wireless, though several major Vodafone investors have said that figure is inadequate.